 The holidays are a time when many brands and companies are going to be doing a majority of their yearly sales, and if you are a small brand or business, it is a very important time to be marketing yourself as much as possible.
-Holiday specific marketing and branding is key to a successful holiday season no matter what your business goals are.
-Below are some tips to help you market your small brand or business as successfully as possible this holiday season.
+Holiday-specific marketing and branding is key to a successful holiday season no matter what your business goals are.
+Below are some tips to help you market your small brand or business as successful as possible this holiday season.

 Use Giveaways and Contests